watson-developer-cloud/assistant-web-chat-react/README.md

 ### With a class component

-With a class based component, we will use `componentDidMount` to call the `createWebChatInstance` method provided as a prop.
+With a class-based component, you can use `componentDidMount` to call the `createWebChatInstance` method provided as a prop.

 ```javascript
 import React, { Component } from 'react';